-Uncertainties: At 31 March 2020, the authority had a balance of debtors of £37.182 million.
-A review of balances suggested that an allowance for doubtful debts of £22.875 million was appropriate.
-However, in the current economic climate and taking into account the impact of Covid-19 it is not certain that such an allowance would be sufficient.
+Uncertainties: At 31 March 2020, the authority had a balance of debtors of £37.2 million.
+The council reviewed all debtors balances at 31 March 2020 and determined that an allowance for doubtful debts of £22.9 million was appropriate.
+However, it is recognised that in the current economic climate and taking into account the impact of Covid-19 there is increased uncertainty around the recoverability of debtor balances.
+The council has continued to review all material outstanding balances at the yearend subsequent to 31 March, and has not determined any further allowance is required based on recovery to date.

-Effect if actual results differ from assumptions: If collection rates were to deteriorate, a 10% increase in the amount of doubtful debts would require an additional £3.718 million to be set aside as an allowance.
+Effect if actual results differ from assumptions: If collection rates were to deteriorate, a 10% increase in the amount of doubtful debts would require an additional £1.4 million to be set aside as an allowance.